Features of Java Language | Why Java Becomes Popular?

 Robust means are strong.
 Java is a strong type checking language having strict type checking during both compilation time and execution time which allows us to develop both error-free applications and programs.

 The types of the used variables must be pre-defined and conversion to other objects is relatively strict.

 Java is distributed:

-Java provides a set of APIs which allows user to develop distributed applications.
+Java provides a set of APIs which allows users to develop distributed applications.
 It means java language is used for developing distributed applications whose resources are shared by more than one client.
 An application or program whose resources are shared by more than one client is called a distributed application.
-As java is used for developing such applications so java is a distributed programming language.
+As java is used for developing such applications.
+So, java is a distributed programming language.